Before you begin

 - In the Lifecycle rule name box, type a name for the rule.

-- Under Choose a rule scope, select This rule applies to all objects in the bucket, then select the check box next to I acknowledge that this rule will apply to all objects in the bucket.
+- In Lifecycle rule configuration, under Choose a rule scope, select Apply to all objects in the bucket, then click the check box next to I acknowledge that this rule will apply to all objects in the bucket.

 - Set the rule to expire current versions of objects 1 day after object creation.